Rejecting popular wellness rules was key to healing my relationship with food and my body, after years of battling myself and breaking down my health.

 I could eat sugar sometimes without needing it all the time, and I could leave part of a dessert on the plate, or have a tray of desserts in front of me and pass altogether.

-A lot of experts talk about how no one should be eating sugar, and how it’s one of the worst things for your health.
+A lot of experts say no one should be eating sugar, and that it’s one of the worst things for your health.
 I believe that sugar can be a healthy part of life, and that many sugar addictions stem from restriction.

 Sugar is the perfect forbidden fruit, and the more we restrict it, the more we may crave it.
 When it’s just another option you can have any time – if you truly want it – I’ve found that cravings drastically decrease.

-Our bodies are so smart, and when physical and mental health are sound, most people won’t crave excessive sugar.
+Our bodies are so smart, and when you’re not restricting, you probably won’t crave excessive sugar.

 4. Keep fried food to a minimum.